Accelerating Machine Learning Inference with GPUs in ProtoDUNE Data Processing: Introduction

 Machine learning (ML)-based algorithms have been widely used in the field of neutrino physics, for applications ranging from data acquisition to data reconstruction and analysis~\citep{Psihas:2017yuc, MINERvA:2018smv, Racah:2016gnm, Abbasi:2021ryj}.
 A detector technology ideally suited for computer vision applications in neutrino physics is that of liquid argon time projection chambers (LArTPCs), which are employed by the Deep Underground Neutrino Experiment (DUNE)~\citep{DUNE:2020lwj} and Short-Baseline Neutrino~\citep{MicroBooNE:2015bmn} experiments.
 ML applications are now deeply integrated into the event reconstruction and data analyses for the LArTPC experiments~\citep{MicroBooNE:2021bcu, ArgoNeuT:2021xtd, DUNE:2022fiy}.

+The basic unit of data is a trigger record, also known as an event or event record, which consists of a series of time samples of detector readout channels at a fixed interval within a total specified time window.
+The number of channels, sampling rate, and readout window vary by experiment.
 Event record sizes for the current generation of LArTPC experiments are typically ${\leq}1$~GB and are expected to increase in the next few years.
 With increased event size, the event reconstruction, especially the inference of ML algorithms, will become a challenge.
 Additionally, neutrino detectors are sensitive to neutrinos from a core-collapse supernova in or near the Milky Way.
 One of DUNE's physics goals is to rapidly reconstruct detector trigger records from such a supernova to provide rapid localization information to optical telescopes, placing a premium on short event reconstruction times.
 We have demonstrated GPU-accelerated ML inference as a service, which significantly reduced the reconstruction time for simulated neutrino events in the ProtoDUNE experiment~\citep{Wang:2020fjr}.
 Later, we tested the same GPU-as-a-Service (GPUaaS) approach to process the entire ProtoDUNE Run I dataset to demonstrate the scalability of this method.
 This paper reports the results of those tests.